GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 specify __Not Yet Resolved__

 ## Implementation plan
-We have identified, huge PRs go unnoticed for a long time.
+As a team, we've noticed that larger PRs can go unreviewed for long periods of time.
 Small incremental changes get reviewed faster and also easier for reviewers.

 For a design feature, list a summary of tasks breakdown for e.g.:
-For the example desing proposal to infer artifact sync, some of the smaller task could be:
+For the example artifact sync proposal, some of the smaller tasks could be:
 ___

 1. Add new config key `infer` to `artifact.sync` and test schema validation.